-Interviews: keeping within the law
+Good Practice Guide to Interviewing: keeping within the law

 Imagine the scenario: you ask a female candidate how old her children are and whether the job location is commutable.
 Simple questions you might ask someone you meet socially.
 However, if you don’t offer the candidate the job can she claim discrimination (on the grounds of being a female with a young family) since you implied that commuting might be a problem with a young family, which obviously it wouldn’t be to a man?

-This means that you can’t ask any questions related to any of these, nor can you use terms such as salesman or waitress – anything gender specific in fact – in an advert or application form.
-Nor can you use any terms that are age related such as ‘mature’, ‘young’ or ‘school leaver’.
+This means that you can’t ask any questions related to any of these, nor can you use terms such as salesman or waitress – anything gender specific in fact – in an advert or on an application form.
+Nor can you use any terms that are age related such as ‘mature’, ‘young’, ‘highly experienced’, ‘recent graduate’ or ‘school leaver’.
 You can’t even ask for ‘twenty years’ experience as it precludes someone who is too young to have got that many years’ experience.

 For more information go to:

 Links to other pages

 Ten Questions to ask your Search Firm